5 Effective Literacy Activities for Grades 3-5

 • allow the teacher to easily differentiate with students

-Students have the ability to rotate throughout the week to practice concepts learned in whole group lessons.
-They also have the ability to apply their understanding in a new way!
+Students can rotate through the literacy activities throughout the week to practice concepts learned in whole group lessons.
+They also get the chance to apply their understanding in a new way!

-What Literacy Center Activities Work Well for Upper Elementary?
+What Literacy Activities Work Well for Upper Elementary?

 These activities can be implemented at the beginning of the year when introducing routines and procedures in the ELA classroom and used throughout the year!